-As a solo artist, her career moved to the national level in 1983 with a solo exhibition at the Cayman Gallery in New York making her the first Chicana to extend her artistic reach beyond the West coast.
+Her career as a solo artist moved to the national level in 1983 with a solo exhibition at the Cayman Gallery in New York making her the first Chicana to extend her artistic reach beyond the West coast.
 The international significance of her work came in 1989 with the first exhibition of Chicano art in Europe, Les Démon des Anges.
 Hernández was one of sixteen artists (one of three women) who’s work was part of this ground-breaking exhibition.
 Her studio practice has been devoted to the lush pastel paintings for which she is best known.
-Christopher Knight, the Pulitzer prize-winning art critic of the Los Angeles Times, has written, “…Hernández’s art is churned by her marvelous color sense, which unmoors any illustrative limits of the genre.”
-The legendary Latina art historian, Margarita Nieto has also noted, ".... (her work) speaks of the problematic and ephemeral situation of woman hidden in her masks of roles.
-The narrative quality of Hernández’ paintings speak to those masks in an extraordinary combination of darkness and color, enhanced by a subconscious precognition of a mythic past."
+Christopher Knight, the Los Angeles Times Pulitzer Prize winning art critic has written, “…Hernández’s art is churned by her marvelous color sense, which unmoors any illustrative limits of the genre.”
+The legendary art historian, Margarita Nieto has also noted, ".... (her work) speaks of the problematic and ephemeral situation of woman hidden in her masks of roles…Hernández’ paintings speak to those masks in an extraordinary combination of darkness and color, enhanced by a subconscious precognition of a mythic past."

-Over her 50-year career, she has established a significant record of exhibition and acquisition of her work by major public and private collections; which include the Museum of Modern Art, the Smithsonian American Art Museum, the Pennsylvania Academy of Fine Art, the National Museum of Mexican Art, the Los Angeles County Museum of Art, the Museum of Latin American Art, the Gerald Buck Collection, and the Bank of America.
+Over her 50-year career, she has established a significant record of exhibition and acquisition of her work by major public institutions and private collections; which include the Museum of Modern Art, New York; the Smithsonian American Art Museum; the Pennsylvania Academy of Fine Art, Philadelphia; the National Museum of Mexican Art, Chicago; the Los Angeles County Museum of Art, the UCI Museum/Institute for California Art, Irvine; and the Bank of America.
 She has been the recipient of the prestigious University of Chicago Artist-in-Residence at the Center for the Study of Race, Politics, & Culture, the C.O.L.A.
-Fellowship, the Sor Juana Legacy Award for “outstanding lifetime contributions to the arts” by the National Museum of Mexican Art.
+Fellowship, and the Sor Juana Legacy Award for “outstanding lifetime contributions to the arts” by the National Museum of Mexican Art.

-In 2018, Hernández became the first American-born Latina to be honored with a solo exhibition at the Museum of Latin American Art.

-Most recently, her artistic presence returned to downtown Los Angeles when her seven-story mural “La Nueva Reina de Los Angeles” was installed at La Plaza Village one block north of the El Pueblo de Los Angles Historical Monument district in March 2020.
+In 2018, Hernández became the first American-born Latina to be honored with a solo exhibition and acquisition of her work by the Museum of Latin American Art.
+After 40 years, her artistic presence returned to downtown Los Angeles this year when her seven-story mural “La Nueva Reina de Los Angeles” was installed at La Plaza Village one block north of El Pueblo de Los Angeles Historical Monument District in March 2020.